 Tom (Gareth Koorzen) has been having a hard time of it since his wife’s death.
 Things have spiralled out of control and he’s living with his Aunt Florence (Maria Olsen, Ghost In The Graveyard, Ashes) while he tries to come up with the cash to pay off his gambling debts.
 And Benji (Aaron Schwartz, The Mighty Ducks, Slasher Party) is getting very tired of waiting for his money.

 Desperate, Tom teams up with the equally cash strapped Elodie (Michelle Krusiec, The Invitation).
 Her father is the undertaker and she can tell him where all townsfolk who did take it with them are buried.
-This brings the suspicions of Sheriff Burrows (David Chokachi, Army Of The Damned, Emerald Run) and Deputy Kade (Jamie Bernadette, 4/20 Massacre, Killing Joan) down on him.
+This brings the suspicions of Sheriff Burrows (David Chokachi, Army Of The Damned, Emerald Run) and Deputy Kade (Jamie Bernadette, 4/20 Massacre, Dead by Dawn) down on him.
 Worse, it seems to have brought the anger of the dead down on him.